-De minimis actions presumptively do not require documentation (i.e., an exemption notice) or consultation.
-Many of these activities (e.g., repainting buildings, fixing plumbing, purchasing office supplies) are already exemptible by agencies because they fall under one or more of the classes in the 1996 Rules.
+De minimis actions such as repainting buildings, fixing plumbing, purchasing office supplies presumptively do not require documentation (i.e., an exemption notice) or consultation.
+Many of these activities (e.g., repainting buildings, fixingplumbing, purchasing office supplies) are alreadyexemptible by agencies because they fall underone or more of the classes in the 1996 Rules.